oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md

 ##################################################################################################################

 # The outdir_structure_file defines the grouping of the terraform auto.tf.vars for the various generated resources.
-# To have all the files generated in the corresponding region, leave this variable blank.
+# To have all the files generated in a single directory in the corresponding region, leave this variable blank.
 # To group resources into different directories within each region - specify the absolute path to the file.
 # The default file is specified below.
 You can make changes to the grouping in the below file to suit your deployment
 #outdir_structure_file=
 #or
 outdir_structure_file=/cd3user/oci_tools/cd3_automation_toolkit/user-scripts/outdir_structure_file.properties

-# Optional Fields
-# SSH Key for launched instances
+# SSH Key for launched instances; Use '\n' as the delimiter to add multiple ssh keys.
+# Example: "ssh-rsa AAXXX......yhdlo\nssh-rsa AAxxskj...edfwf"
+# Optional
 ssh_public_key=

 ##################################################################################################################
                             ## Advanced Parameters for DevOps ##
 # Needed for Jenkins Configuration
+# Below OCI Objects - Remote State Bucket Name and DevOps Project/Repo and a Notification Topic will be created/fetched
+# from region specified in ${region} above.
 ##################################################################################################################

+# Compartment OCID where Bucket and DevOps Project/repo will be created; defaults to root if left empty.
+compartment_ocid=

 # Remote state configuration
 # Enter yes if remote state needs to be configured, else tfstate will be stored on local filesystem.
-use_remote_state=yes
+use_remote_state=no

-# bucket with name (${customer_name}-tfstate-bucket) will be created in ${region} if left empty.
+# If left empty then Bucket with name ${customer_name}-tfstate-bucket will be created/reused in ${region}.
 remote_state_bucket_name=

 # OCI DevOps GIT configuration
-# Enter yes generated terraform_files need to be stored in OCI DevOps GIT Repo else they will be stored on local
+# Enter yes if generated terraform_files need to be stored in OCI DevOps GIT Repo else they will be stored on local
 # filesystem.
-# Will enforce 'yes' for use_remote_state in case below is set to 'yes'
+Will enforce 'yes' for use_remote_state in case below is set to 'yes'
-use_oci_devops_git=yes
+use_oci_devops_git=no

+# If left empty then DevOps items  with names ${customer_name}-automation-toolkit-project/repo/topic will be created/reused
+# in ${region}.
+# Format: <project_name/repo_name>
+oci_devops_git_repo_name=

 # User Details to perform GIT operations in OCI Devops GIT Repo; Mandatory when using $(auth_mechanism) as instance_principal
 # or session_token
 # Format: <domainName>/<userName>@<tenancyName> Refer to 'Setting up SSH Authentication' under